Configure Beacon Management and Asset Tracking for AOS 8.3.x (Controller)

 - Install the DigiCert root certificate on your Managed Devices (MDs) also known as your local controller(s)

 - Configure the Web Secure Socket between your controller and the Meridian back-end servers.
-This should be done on your MDs/local controllers.

 - Deploy your Aruba Access Points using the Beacons app.